Skip to Content

 Conclusion

-Once owners know how to interpret certain dog postures and facial expressions, they’ll be more attuned with their pet’s motivations and feelings.
+Once owners know how to interpret certain dog postures and facial expressions, they’ll be more attuned to their pet’s motivations and feelings.
 As a result, pet parents can better interact with their best friends, enjoying their pets more.
 Even more important, being aware of a dog’s body language can help ensure a pet’s safety.

 How good are you at reading your dog’s body language?
-Has there ever been a time when noticing your dog’s body language helped you in anyway?
+Has there ever been a time when noticing your dog’s body language helped you in any way?
 Tell us about it in the comments!

 Danielle